 Chronic inflammation happens when this response lingers, leaving your body in a constant state of alert.
 Over time, chronic inflammation may have a negative impact on your tissues and organs.
 Some research suggests that chronic inflammation could also play a role in a range of conditions, from cancer to asthma.

 Inflammation may be a cause of many of our medical and psychological symptoms.
 It is certainly a known consequence of life stress, particularly chronic life stress.
 According to Sue Carter, a long-time scholar and researcher of Oxytocin, another of Oxytocin’s many gifts, is that it is profoundly anti-inflammatory, meaning it reduces the infection and swelling resultant from inflammation, and promotes healing.

 Of course trauma and neglect by their nature, are accompanied by a deficit, and often tragic poverty of attachment and thus oxytocin.
 The survivor lives and grows with a gnawing hunger and craving for love, connection and the comfort and regulation they bring.
 And they often suffer from persistent and often unusual, difficult to diagnose and treat autoimmune illnesses and ailments.
 The antidotes seem so obvious and simple, and yet sadly so elusive.

 The healing power of love is no joke.
 How wondrous this love hormone!
 Life, love and healing.
 And now to proliferate it!

-My book “Working with the Developmental Trauma of Childhood Neglect: Using Psychotherapy and Attachment Theory Techniques in Clinical Practice” will be published on the 31st August.
+My book “Working with the Developmental Trauma of Childhood Neglect: Using Psychotherapy and Attachment Theory Techniques in Clinical Practice” was published on the 31st August.
 It provides psychotherapists with a multidimensional view of childhood neglect and a practical roadmap for facilitating survivors’ healing.